ptnerd/currency-converter/README.md

 **Status**
 * Working on error handling
+* To be deployed...

+**Problems**
 * Allow user to convert currency back
-* To be deployed...
+* I am able to do the conversion when using EUR as one of the currencies From/To
+* When not using EUR the conversion is returning a wrong value